Economic Freedom, Markets, and Women's Well-Being

 Women’s ability to contribute to, and benefit from, market institutions is a topic of vital economic importance.
 When entire groups of people, like women, are restricted from owning property, moving freely within their countries and abroad, starting a business, or working in a particular occupation, everyone is robbed of the value that could have been created if they had been allowed to share their talents and ideas with the world.

-Economic freedom, the ability of individuals to make their own economic decisions, has been widely shown to promote economic and social progress—a more robust economy, higher levels of income, increased trust and honesty in government, protection of civil liberties, reduction in poverty, and improvements in health and educational outcomes.
+People have more economic freedom when they are allowed to make more of their own economic decisions.
+Economic freedom has been widely shown to correlate with economic and social progress—a more robust economy, higher levels of income, increased trust and honesty in government, protection of civil liberties, reduction in poverty, and improvements in health and educational outcomes.
 Unfortunately, in many countries, economic freedom and the institutions that protect it are not equally accessible to both women and men.

 Download the Publication